lxylxy123456/HCCTalks/README.md

 	* To change output directory, use `TMP=/new/output/dir`.
 * Run `make clean_tmp` to remove all temporary files.
 * Run `make clean` to remove all generated files.
-* All generated files, though may not up-to-date, are in [make](https://github.com/lxylxy123456/HCCTalks/tree/make) branch
+* All generated files, though may not be up-to-date, are in [make](https://github.com/lxylxy123456/HCCTalks/tree/make) branch

 ## 已移植到beamer的幻灯片